tidepool-org/uploader/README.md

 ## Linting & Code Style

-We use [ESLint](http://eslint.org/) to lint our JavaScript code.
-We try to use the same linting options across all our client apps, but there are a few exceptions in this application, noted with comments in the `.eslintrc` configuration file.
+We use [Oxlint](https://oxc.rs/docs/guide/usage/linter.html) to lint our JavaScript code.
+We try to use the same linting options across all our client apps, but there are a few exceptions in this application, configured in the `.oxlintrc.json` configuration file.

 To run the linter (which also runs on CircleCI with every push, along with `npm test`), use: